Top Summer Events in the Alps

-The Alps plays host to some fantastic events over the summer months and we've rounded up some of the best.
+The Alps plays host to some fantastic events over the summer months.

 Discover six of the top events taking place in the Alps this summer.
 From classical music festivals to classic car rallies, there is something for everyone to enjoy.

 Watch in awe as some of the best climbers in the world tackle two specially built climbing walls.
 One wall is built for speed climbing, the other for lead climbing.
 The event is held at Place du Mont Blanc where a “Climbing Village” of around 20 exhibitors springs up at the base of the walls, along with a big screen to catch all the action up close.

 If you’re feeling inspired then there are many climbing sites in Chamonix where you can hone your skills.

 Music lovers from all over the world flock to this unforgettable event which brings together great masters of classical music and the most promising new musicians.
 Returning with its 26th edition, Verbier Festival is widely considered to be among the major European music festivals, offering an increasingly varied programme year on year.